PumpkingWok/DeFi-War/README.md

 How to install

 ## Dex Supported
+- 0x
+- 1Inch
+- Aave
+- Bancor
 - Compound
+- Curve
+- DyDx
+- Kyber
-- 1 Inch
+- Oasis
 - Radar Relay
+- Synthetix
-- 0x
+- Uniswap

 ## Contribute
 Feel free to open an issue, any contribute is welcome.